 A woman’s cycle lasts an average of 28 days.
 Ovulation takes place around 14 days before the onset of menstruation.
 If nidation of a fertilised egg cell does not occur, the mucosa of the uterus is expelled in the form of menstrual bleeding.
 However, the cycle of many women can be longer or shorter.
-Medications such as Prefemin® with monk’s pepper extract have a regulatory effect on the menstrual cycle.
+Medications with monk’s pepper extract have a regulatory effect on the menstrual cycle.

 Monk’s pepper for women who wish to conceive

 Many women who wish to conceive also take preparations containing monk’s pepper.
 A regular menstrual cycle is important for the maturation of the egg cell.
 Menstrual cycle disorders can be one reason why some women do not conceive.
 If the duration of a woman’s cycle fluctuates, it is far more difficult to determine when ovulation occurs.
 If a woman has difficulty conceiving because of irregular periods, natural medications with monk’s pepper may help to regulate her cycle.